Docs

 });

-Stream chunks contain different types of data:
+TanStack AI implements the AG-UI Protocol for streaming.
+Stream events contain different types of data:

-• Content chunks - Text content being generated
+• TEXT_MESSAGE_START/CONTENT/END - Text content streaming lifecycle

 Thinking Chunks

-Thinking chunks represent the model's reasoning process.
+Thinking/reasoning is represented by AG-UI events STEP_STARTED and STEP_FINISHED.
 They stream separately from the final response text:

 typescript